Nayan808/fastship/README.md

-u# FastShip - Premier IT Services & Software Development
+# FastShip - Premier IT Services & Software Development

 FastShip is a leading IT service firm dedicated to transforming businesses through innovative technology solutions.
 We specialize in custom software development, digital transformation, and cutting-edge technology services that help organizations thrive in the digital economy.